sam-atkins/deptr/README.md

 `deptr` is a dependency tracker, written in Rust.

-It works for Python Poetry projects, scanning the `pyproject.toml` file for dependencies and then recursively scanning Python source code to find if those dependencies are used.
+It works for Python Poetry projects, scanning the `pyproject.toml` manifest file for dependencies and then recursively scanning the project's Python source code to find if the dependencies are in the manifest..

 ## Installation